 - How do we better manage our store portfolio to maximize productivity?

-- Should we/how do we grow outside our core markets (U.S. geographies or international)?
+- Should we/how do we grow outside our core markets (U.S. geographies and/or international)?